-Wire worms love fleshy roots like potatoes, radishes, parsnips and carrots.
-They don't usually kill a plant but will leave a gardener's labor of love riddled with holes and nicks that are only discovered after those tasty root crops are pulled from the ground.
+Wire worms love fleshy roots like potatoes, radishes, parsnips, and carrots.
+They don’t usually kill a plant but will leave a gardener’s labor of love riddled with holes and nicks that are only discovered after those tasty root crops are pulled from the ground.
 Some damage by these villains can be mistaken for slug or snail damage but remember, slugs and snails are surface feeders.
 Holes in produce occurring underground are from voracious wire worms, the larvae of the click beetle.
-Organic gardeners have an advantage over the conventional gardener since the clck beetles are notorious for their rapid recovery rate from chemical pesticides.
-These thin, yellowish grubs leave behind veggies that can be salvaged by cutting out the damage in the kitchen but the best prevention of wire worm damage starts in the seed bed.
+Organic gardeners have an advantage over the conventional gardener since the click beetles are notorious for their rapid recovery rate from chemical pesticides.
+These thin, yellowish grubs leave behind veggies that can be salvaged by cutting out the damage in the kitchen.
+The best prevention of wire worm damage starts in the seed bed.

-Procedure for Setting up the Wire worm-Free Garden
+Tips for Setting up the Wire Worm-Free Garden

 You have several practical, easy, organic solutions for preventing wire worms from attacking your crops beginning with your initial planting and stretching through the growing season.
 Options for preventing wire worms include: